nerdzeu/nerdz.eu/setup/README.md

   ```sh
   composer.phar install
   ```
+- Setup your tracking script (if you want to track your users visits, otherwise don't create this file) adding your js tracking code in `/data/tracking.js` _Without the <script></script> tags_
+- Setup your advertisements.
+Create the file `/data/banner.list`, look at the sample in this folder to understand the syntax.
+If you don't want ads, don't create it.
 - Start everything and load your local NERDZ, then create your account (by registering).
 - It works?
 Yay!
 It doesn't work?
 See the next section.